jabirali/fish-projector/README.md

 # Fish Projector

 Fish plugin for managing code projects.
-Currently, it only handles Git and Python projects, but may be generalized in the future.
-Feel free to send a pull request if you have some suggestions for that.
+Currently, the plugin only handles Git and Python projects, but it may perhaps be generalized in the future.

-Basically, typing `p` or `projector` in Fish lets you fuzzy-search for Git projects in what you define as `$projector_dir` using `fd` and `fzf`.
-As a preview, you get to see the `README` file of each of your projects.
-When you select a projects, you `cd` into it.
-If a corresponding virtual environment exists in `~/.virtualenvs/`, it is automatically activated.
+Basically, this plugin lets you type `p` or `projector` in Fish to fuzzy-search for Git projects in your `$projector_dir` via `fd` + `fzf`.
+As a preview, you get to see the `README` file of each project directory, with syntax highlighting of `README.md` and `README.org` files if you have `bat` installed.
+When you then select a projects, `projector` will `cd` into it for you.
+If a virtual environment with a matching name exists in `~/.virtualenvs/`, it is automatically activated.
-Thus, this works as a quick and efficient command-line project manager.
+Thus, this plugin works as a quick and efficient command-line project switcher.

 To create new projects, you can use the functions `projector_py` for a Python + Git project or `projector_git` for a pure Git project.
 If you